 - 1. Official status.
-The commentary in this supplement I is the vehicle by which the Division of Consumer and Community Affairs of the Federal Reserve Board issues official staff interpretations of Regulation M (12 CFR part 213).
+The commentary in Supplement I is the vehicle by which the Division of Consumer and Community Affairs of the Federal Reserve Board issues official staff interpretations of Regulation M (12 CFR part 213).
 Good faith compliance with this commentary affords protection from liability under section 130(f) of the Truth in Lending Act (15 U.S.C.
-1640f).
+1640(f)).
 Section 130(f) protects lessors from civil liability for any act done or omitted in good faith in conformity with any interpretation issued by a duly authorized official or employee of the Federal Reserve System. - 2.
 Procedures for requesting interpretations.
 Under appendix C of Regulation M, anyone may request an official staff interpretation.
 Interpretations that are adopted will be incorporated in this commentary following publication in the Federal Register.
 No official staff interpretations are expected to be issued other than by means of this commentary. - 3.
 Comment designations.
 Each comment in the commentary is identified by a number and the regulatory section or paragraph that it interprets.
 The comments are designated with as much specificity as possible according to the particular regulatory provision addressed.
 For example, some of the comments to § 213.4(f) are further divided by subparagraph, such as comment 4(f)(1)-1 and comment 4(f)(2)-1.
 In other cases, comments have more general application and are designated, for example, as comment 4(a)-1.
-This introduction may be cited as comments I-1 through I-3.
+This introduction may be cited as comments I-1 through I-4.
 An appendix may be cited as comment app.
-A-1 foreign banks or leasing companies located in the United States) that offer consumer leases to residents (including resident aliens) of any state as defined in § 213.2(p).
-The regulation does not apply to a foreign branch of a U.S. bank or to a leasing company leasing to a U.S. citizen residing or visiting abroad or to a foreign national abroad.
+A-1. - 4.
+Illustrations.
+Lists that appear in the commentary may be exhaustive or illustrative; the appropriate construction should be clear from the context.
+Illustrative lists are introduced by phrases such as "including," "such as," "to illustrate," and "for example."